Emblem

 Abashiri area

-Downtown, both south and north of the Abashiri River
+Downtown area, both south and north of the Abashiri River

 Yobito, town at the entrance to the Yobito Birdwatching Trail